Loss-based prior for CART and BART models: MCMC for BART

 \section{MCMC for BART}

-In this Section,we describe the basic backfitting Markov-Chain Monte Carlo \citep[MCMC,][]{hastie2000bayesian} algorithm used to make inference on CART models introduced by \cite{chipman1998bayesian}.
-The algorithm was later extended to BART models \citep{chipman2010bart}.
-The aim of the algorithm is to produce posterior samples for the $m$ binary trees $T_1,...,T_m$, the value at the terminal nodes $M_1,...,M_m$, and the marginal variance $\sigma$ (in case of a Gaussian likelihood).
-The MCMC algorithm for BART is based on the idea of recursively using the algorithm for CART to obtain samples from the $j$-th tree in the summation conditionally on the value of the other trees.
-The process is then repeated for each tree $j = 1,...,m$.
+In this Section, we describe the basic backfitting Markov-Chain Monte Carlo \citep[MCMC,][]{hastie2000bayesian} algorithm used to make inference on CART models introduced by \cite{chipman1998bayesian}.
+The MCMC algorithm for BART \citep{chipman2010bart} recursively uses the algorithm for CART on each tree, conditional on the value of the others, using the residuals as observations.
+The process is repeated $m$ times, one for each tree in the summation.
 The MCMC algorithm for CART is a modification of the Metropolis-Hastings (MH) algorithm \citep{hastings1970monte} where, in each iteration, a new tree is proposed which is then accepted or rejected.
 For this reason, this section is divided into a first part describing the general MCMC algorithm for BART, and a second part describing the MH algorithm for CART.
+This is the algorithm we use in Sections \ref{sec:sim_study} and \ref{sec:real_data} to obtain the results.
+The only difference between the implementations for the CL and LB approaches is how the prior is calculated.